nikhilintech/Order-Management/README.md

 # Order-Management
 Order management module using handlebar templates with different component - Tile(card), bootstrap data-table.
-In this project, I use a Handlebar template for making order management module where user can manage orders.
+In this project, I used a Handlebar template for making order management module where user can manage orders.